Loading…

 Planning tip

-When to go, March to November; the city is at low elevation and stays accessible even when the upper valley closes for winter.
+Best Time to Visit, March to November; the city is at low elevation and stays accessible even when the upper valley closes for winter.

 Getting there, About 2.5-3 hours by road from Islamabad via the Muzaffarabad Expressway; also the junction for the Jhelum Valley road toward Chakothi.